GaLactic-Acid/Snake-game/README.md

 - Added checkbounds (making sure snake stays within window boundaries) for the snake, as well as successfully learning how to utilise ArrayList for Rectangles (snake segments), and updating coordinates for them.
 - Learned how to use ActionListener and KeyListener as well as timer to create the project.
 - added interaction with pellet and snake where when snake eats pellet, it increases in size (another rectangle is added to 'snakeBody' arraylist), and a new pellet is generated (pelletCoords is updated)

+**26/12/2024:**
+- Added 'paintScore' in 'MyPanel.java' to display the size increase of the snake.
+-